Measuring developer productivity via humans

 The benefits of qualitative metrics

 One argument for qualitative metrics is that they avoid subjecting developers to the feeling of “being measured” by management.
-While we’ve found this to be true—especially when compared to metrics derived from developers’ Git or Jira data—it doesn’t address the main objective benefits that qualitative approaches can provide.
+While we’ve found this true—especially when compared to metrics derived from developers’ Git or Jira data—it doesn’t address the main objective benefits that qualitative approaches can provide.

 There are three main benefits of qualitative metrics when it comes to measuring developer productivity: